envision-mods/docs/modules.md

 **Customize Module Settings**: Access the settings page for each module to tailor its behavior and appearance according to your preferences.
 Experiment with different configurations to create a personalized experience for your forum users.

-**Flexibility with Module Templates**: Dream Portal introduces the concept of Module Templates, which offer different container designs for modules.
+**Flexibility with Module Templates**: Envision Portal introduces the concept of Module Templates, which offer different container designs for modules.
 Unlike other portals with predefined container styles, Dream Portal allows third-party developers to create Module Template Packages that can be installed, uninstalled, or deleted.

 {: .highlight }
 Module templates are not implmented yet.
 See [issue #7](Phttps://github.com/envision-mods/portal/issues/7) for progress on its implmentation.

-> [!NOTE]
-> Useful information that users should know, even when skimming content.

-> [!TIP]
-> Helpful advice for doing things better or more easily.

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.

-> [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.

-> [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.

 ## Customize Module Settings